CellProfiling/pipex/README.md

   - `-use_bin=<optional, list of comma-separated suffixes for the markers to use as input columns for the analysis>` : example -> -use_bin=_local_90. **OBS**: this will use the associated binarized columns (or any self-created suffixed column) for each stated marker ([name of the marker] + [element in use_bin list]) to calculate the selected clustering methods.
   - `-cellsize_max=<optional, percentage of biggest cells to remove>` : example -> -cellsize_max=5. **OBS**: this refers to the percentge of the biggest cells to be remove for all analysis results
   - `-cellsize_min=<optional, percentage of smallest cells to remove>` : example -> -cellsize_min=5. **OBS**: this refers to the percentge of the smallest cells to be remove for all analysis results
-  - `-custom_filter=<optional, yes or no to apply custom Cell Profiling lab's biomarkers filtering>` : example -> -custom_filter=yes. **OBS**: this will filter known biomarkers following Cell Profiling lab common tweaks.
   - `-log_norm=<optional, yes or no to apply log n + 1 normalization>` : example -> -log_norm=yes. **OBS**: this will apply a log1p normalization to the markers intensities
   - `-z_norm=<optional, yes or no to apply z normalization>` : example -> -z_norm=yes. **OBS**: this will apply a z normalization to the markers intensities
   - `-minmax_norm=<optional, yes or no to apply 0 to 1 re-scale normalization>` : example -> -minmax_norm=yes. **OBS**: this will apply a min-max normalization to the markers intensities
-  - `-batch_corr=<optional, name of the column in cell_data.csv to perform batch correction by>` : example -> -batch_corr=batch_id. **OBS**: this is the name of the column in the cell_data.csv that differentiates each experiment batch, so they can be separated to perform ComBat batch correction.
+  - `-batch_corr=<optional, name of the column in cell_data.csv to perform batch correction by>` : example -> -batch_corr=batch_id. **OBS**: this is the name of the column in the cell_data.csv that differentiates each experiment batch, so they can be separated to perform ComBat batch correction. **WARNING**: ComBat was designed for bulk expression data and may over-correct in per-cell imaging data; it can also produce negative values after a previous normalization step.
-  - `-quantile_norm=<optional, yes or no to apply quantile normalization>` : example -> -quantile_norm=yes. **OBS**: this will apply an additional quantile normalization to the markers intensities
+  - `-quantile_norm=<optional, yes or no to apply quantile normalization>` : example -> -quantile_norm=yes. **OBS**: this will apply an additional quantile normalization to the markers intensities. **WARNING**: assumes all markers share the same expression distribution; can distort biological signal if markers have very different prevalence across cell types.
   - `-leiden=<optional, yes or no to perform leiden clustering>` : example -> -leiden=yes. **OBS**: this will perform a leiden clustering and all its associated data and plots
+  - `-leiden_res=<optional, leiden clustering resolution>` : example -> -leiden_res=0.5. **OBS**: controls cluster granularity — higher values produce more clusters.
+Typical range is 0.1–2.0; for spatial proteomics panels (10–40 markers) a value around 0.3–0.5 is recommended.
+Default is 0.5.
   - `-kmeans=<optional, yes or no to perform kmeans clustering>` : example -> -kmeans=yes. **OBS**: this will perform a kmeans clustering and all its associated data and plots.
-  - `-elbow=<optional, yes or no to show elbow analysis for kmeans>` : example -> -elbow=yes. **OBS**: if kmeans is activated, this will perform a series of 20 kmeans clustering to display the resulting distortion and inertia plots.
+  - `-k_estimation=<optional, yes or no to run k estimation analysis for kmeans>` : example -> -k_estimation=yes. **OBS**: if kmeans is activated, this will perform a series of 20 kmeans fits (k=1 to 19) and produce three plots to help choose k: distortion (elbow method), inertia, and silhouette score per k (higher silhouette = better-separated clusters).
   - `-k_clusters=<optional, force k number of cluster in kmeans>` : example -> -k_clusters=10. **OBS**: if kmeans is activated, this will use the specified number of k clusters.
 The default is 10.
   - `-refine_clusters=<optional, yes or no to refine cluster results>` : example -> -refine_clusters=yes. **OBS**: this will perform a cluster refinement over leiden and/or kmeans unsupervised results based on the rules described in [cell_types.csv]
   - `-neigh_cluster_id=<optional, cluster column name to base the neighborhood analysis on>` : example -> -neigh_cluster_id=kmeans. **OBS**: this will perform a neighborhood analysis based on the specified calculated cluster column
+  - `-neigh_k_values=<optional, up to 3 comma-separated k values for neighbor composition analysis>` : example -> -neigh_k_values=1,5,10. **OBS**: controls the number of nearest neighbors used to compute cell type composition around each cell.
+Maximum 3 values; default is 1,5,10.
+See Annex 4.
+  - `-neigh_density_threshold=<optional, fraction of cell type population used to distinguish sparse from dense spatial clusters>` : example -> -neigh_density_threshold=0.05. **OBS**: a cell type cluster is considered dense if its average cluster size exceeds this fraction of the total cell count for that type.
+Default is 0.05.
+See Annex 4.

 - `generate_geojson.py` : generates a GEOjson file to be imported in QuPath.
 MUST be run AFTER a segmentation and optionally after an analysis (if you want the default clustering).
 Uses the following parameters:
   - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder